taseenw/crypto-watching-degen-gsheets/README.md

 # Crypto Trading Tracker

 Google Apps Script for tracking cryptocurrency trades across multiple coins in Google Sheets.
+I was too lazy to make a sheet manually but this probably took longer 🙌🏾

 ## Features